 Springtime sees trees reemerge from their hibernation releasing tree pollens.

 Summer sees the rise of many grasses and hay (thus the term “hay fever“), so it is typically considered grass pollen season.

 Fall brings along ragweed and is commonly known as ragweed pollen season.

 Most pollens lay dormant in winter in parts of the country.
 If you experience allergies in winter, it may be caused by indoor allergens.
 These include pet dander, mold, dust mites and cockroaches.

 There is no official beginning to allergy season.
 It really depends on what triggers your allergy symptoms.

 Many people find spring allergies particularly problematic.
 In many parts of the United States, this is when trees bloom again and release pollen into the air.
 If you are a person who is allergic to grasses or “hay,” summer may be when you struggle.
 And for others, fall sees the emergence of ragweed pollen which may trigger allergy symptoms.

-If molds, dust mites and other indoor allergens are your allergy trigger, then you may see the peak of your seasonal allergies all year long.
+If molds, dust mites and other indoor allergens are your allergy trigger, than you may see the peak of your seasonal allergies all year long.
 The key is to understand when your symptoms normally begin.
 This will help determine what may trigger your allergic reactions.

 What month is worst for allergies?